inBeat/inbeat-website/content/top-influencers/instagram/beauty/spain/barcelona/_index.md

 ---
-title: Top 10 Beauty Instagram Influencers In Barcelona In 2023
+title: Top 10 Beauty Instagram Influencers In Barcelona In 2024
 description: >-
-  Find top beauty Instagram influencers in Barcelona in 2023.
-Most popular hashtags: #barcelona #beauty #love #lifestyle.
+  Find top beauty Instagram influencers in Barcelona in 2024.
+Most popular hashtags: #fashion #barcelona #beauty #style.
 platform: Instagram
-hits: 86
+hits: 103
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 86 Instagram influencers like this in Barcelona, Spain for you to pitch.
+text_bottom: inBeat holds 103 Instagram influencers like this in Barcelona, Spain for you to pitch.
 profiles:
   - username: "soniamarnez"
     fullname: >-